CharlesLiu02/AdHighlighter/README.md

 # AdHighlighter
 This is an AD Highlighter.
-It makes annoying ads visible.
-TY
+It installs malware.
+Pls like and enjoy